The six most common tax problems for gig economy workers

-Gig economy jobs have boomed in recent years and even more so since the onset of the coronavirus pandemic.
+Gig economy jobs have boomed in recent years, becoming a way of life for so many Americans.
 With new business opportunities from companies such as Uber, Airbnb, and DoorDash, taxpayers are finding it easier than ever before to work for themselves.
-As workers take on these new jobs, they’re probably not thinking of what the gig economy means for their taxes.
+As workers take on these new gig jobs, they’re probably not thinking of what gig economy work means for their taxes.

 Have questions about how gig work affects your taxes?
-Check out our Guide to Gig Worker Taxes.
+Check out our Guide to Independent Contractor Taxes.

 Gig economy jobs turn workers into small business owners

-Many people are surprised that as an independent contractor, they actually own a small business in the eyes of the IRS.
+Many people are surprised that as an independent contractor, they actually own a small business in the eyes of the Internal Revenue Service.
 And small businesses have extra tax rules – and potentially more IRS audits and notices.
 This is true whether your gig economy job is your primary source of income or your side hustle.

 It’s important to know that filing taxes as an independent contractor can get complicated.
 You’ll usually have more requirements to file and pay taxes.
 That means things like: